ethicnology/uqac-851-software-engineering-api/README.md

 docker-compose -f docker-compose.test.yml up --abort-on-container-exit --remove-orphans
 # Exit when tests are finished
 ```
+### :books: Documentation
+I built a website with Github Pages which contains [**API documentation**](https://ethicnology.github.io/uqac-851-software-engineering-api/)
+Also, you can find a markdwown version in [/docs/README.md](https://github.com/ethicnology/uqac-851-software-engineering-api/tree/develop/docs#readme)

 ### :runner: Usage
-#### Hoppscotch.io
+#### Postman
-To play with your API, import the collection in /doc in [Hoppscotch](https://hoppscotch.io/).
+To play with your API, import the collection in /docs in [Postman](https://www.postman.com/).
 All available endpoints are documented with examples.

 #### cURL
 Instead you can try it with your CLI using **cURL**.